stevencombs/retrocombs.github.io/_posts/2020/2020-04-05-wyzecam-to-webcam.md

 On March 31, 2019 and during the height of COVID-19, the folks who make the popular [Wyze cam](https://amzn.to/2R2sgn6) released a firmware update that allows you to convert their popular security camera into a webcam.
 This is a nice philanthropic move by the company and while there are likely to be critics who believe this move is only to sell more cameras, I choose to believe that Wyze is doing this to fill a need during this crisis and honestly, $25 for a webcam that can also be used as a security camera is one heckuva deal!
 And who doesn't need a good deal right now?

-In this post, I will demonstrate how flash a Wyze Cam Black into a "Wyze WebCam Black" with the new firmware and test out the quality of the image, microphone, and sound.
-Along the way, I also have and OPEN THE BOX segment with a brand new Wyze Cam Black.
+In this post, I will demonstrate how to flash a Wyze Cam Black into a "Wyze WebCam Black" with the new firmware and test out the quality of the image, microphone, and sound.
+Along the way, I also include an OPEN THE BOX segment with a brand new Wyze Cam Black.
 The black variant is the same as a Wyze Cam V2, only in black and available in limited numbers.
 If you want to view this segment only, [click here](https://youtu.be/TOy8VQSQ_0Q?t=292).

 > **NOTE:** Once you flash Wyze Cam with the new firmware, you cannot connect the Wyze Cam to the app.
 Wyze also states that they don't plan to update the firmware in the future; however, you can flash the camera back to the stock firmware when you are done using the Wyze cam as a webcam.
 Lastly, they claim it has only been tested on Windows and Mac OS.
-I'll be testing it on Mac OS and Linux.
+I test it on Mac OS and Linux.

 ## Camera compatibility

 This new firmware works with the following Wyze cam models:

-1. [Wyze Cam v2](https://amzn.to/2XcL5Yy) - Readily available and I have several of these around our home.
+1. [Wyze Cam v2](https://amzn.to/2XcL5Yy) - Readily available and I have several around our home.
-2. Wyze Cam Black (Not currently available) - This is the model I use to demonstrate in the video below because in black, the Wyze Cam just looks more like a webcam.
+2. Wyze Cam Black (Not currently available) - This is the model I use to demonstrate in the video because in black, the Wyze Cam just looks more like a webcam.
 2. [Wyze Cam Pan](https://amzn.to/3dW0L8E) - I have two of these in the house and while you can use the firmware on these models, you will lose the pan and scan functionality.

 ## Equipment